vox-celeste/durandal/src/content/blog/rosmei/index.md

 ### design

 Rosmei’s editions are kind of all over the place, which I don’t mean in as negative a sense as it probably sounds.
 If I saw them on a shelf in a bookstore, the press’ logo on the bottom of the spines is the only clue that these books are from the same publishing house.
-This stands in stark opposition to Seven Seas’ cnovel releases, which all follow a fairly rigid and design formula (though they’ve gotten somewhat more elegant in recent times—compare _Ballad of Sword and Wine_ and _Love Between Fairy and Devil_ on the left with the MXTX volumes on the right.)
+This stands in stark opposition to Seven Seas’ cnovel releases, which all follow a fairly rigid design formula (though they’ve gotten somewhat more elegant in recent times—compare _Ballad of Sword and Wine_ and _Love Between Fairy and Devil_ on the left with the MXTX volumes on the right.)

 ![a bookshelf containing a number of Seven Seas danmei volumes.
 Spines of the newer titles are more simple and readable, with greater attention paid to contrast and visual balance](7s-bookshelf.jpg)